Before you sell, give away, or trade in your Apple Watch

 - Select All Devices, then click your Apple Watch.

 - Click Erase Apple Watch.
 Select Next until the device is erased.

-- Click next to your Apple Watch.
+- Click the X button next to your Apple Watch.

 When you erase your Apple Watch